ksang/automata/README.md

 ## Why
 Inspired by [Flent](https://flent.org/index.html), it is nice to have a network performance testing and visualization tool with time series data.
-This tool is intend to solve below problems of flent:
+This tool is intended to solve below problems of flent:
 * Complexity of parameters and configurations
 * Many ports and protocols needs to be opened